A Resource for Employers

 Define Your Policy

-A written vacation policy that is managed well is essential for supporting employees to take vacations.
+A written vacation policy, that is well-managed, is essential for supporting employees in taking their vacations.
 Use this checklist to make sure you have all your bases covered:

-- Will vacation and sick days be allotted in separate buckets?
+- Will vacation and sick days be allotted in separate buckets, or as a PTO bank?
+(Traditional vs bank of days)

 - Will both full- and part-time employees receive paid vacation and holidays?

-- Will PTO be earned per pay period: monthly, quarterly, or annually?
+- Will PTO be earned per pay period?
+If so, will they be earned monthly, quarterly, or annually?

 - How far in advance do employees need to request vacation time?

-- How will employees be compensated during weather closures and/or natural disasters?
+- How will employees be compensated during weather closures or natural disasters?

 - How will paid holidays be considered for those employees who are required to work on holidays?